Introduction

 Seek Support and Education

 Join support groups to connect with others facing similar challenges: Caring for someone with LBD can be stressful and lonely.
 You can find support and comfort by joining support groups to meet other caregivers who understand what you are going through.
 You can also learn from their experiences, tips, and resources.
 You can find support groups online, by phone, or in person.
-You can also ask your doctor, , or local Alzheimer's Association for help.
+You can also ask your doctor, social worker, or local Alzheimer’s Association for help.

 Educate yourself about LBD to better understand and manage the symptoms: LBD is a complex and unpredictable disease that can affect different people in different ways.
 You can learn more about LBD by reading books, articles, or websites that explain what LBD is, how it affects the brain and the body, and what treatments are available.
 You can also ask your doctor, nurse, or pharmacist any questions about LBD or the medications your loved one takes.
 You can also attend workshops, seminars, or webinars that teach you more about LBD and how to care for someone with LBD.